lynnfaraday/aresmush.com/tutorials/code/tinker.md

         client.emit_success "Done!"
       end

+{% tip %}
-{% include tip.html content="When doing a database query, make sure to do the 'map' at the end so you don't spam yourself with full database objects when all you really want is their name (or in this case, name + age)." %}
+When doing a database query, make sure to do the 'map' at the end so you don't spam yourself with full database objects when all you really want is their name (or in this case, name + age).
+{% endtip %}

 You can also use the tinker command to update things in the database.
 For example, if you wanted to change Bob's hair color (and didn't want to use the demographic/set command because that would be too easy):